sperrgebiet/FS19_VehicleExplorer/README.md

 ## Credits
 Primarily to Dschonny & Slivicon.
 At least those are the names which were mentioned in the FS17 VehicleSort I used as a foundation.
 But the majority of code has changed anyways.
-Also Kudos to the guys and gals from CoursePlay, VehicleInspector, VehicleFruitHud, EnhancedVehicle and many more for some inspiration and ideas
+Also Kudos to the guys and gals from CoursePlay, VehicleInspector, VehicleFruitHud, EnhancedVehicle and many more for some inspiration and ideas.
+Additionally Ifko[nator] for the RegisterSpecialization script.

 -----